Clinical Psychology Program

 An accessible version of the following documents on this site will be made available upon request.
-Please contact Dr. Rick Ingram (reingram@ku.edu) or Katie Williams (kfwilliams@ku.edu) to request the document be made available in an accessible format.
+Please contact Dr. Melisa Rempfer (mrempfer@ku.edu) or Katie Williams (kfwilliams@ku.edu) to request the document be made available in an accessible format.

 APA Accreditation

-The Clinical Science program has strong connections with the University of Kansas Medical Center, and offers a track in Clinical Health Psychology.
+The Clinical Science concentration has strong connections with the University of Kansas Medical Center, and offers a Major Area of Study in Clinical Health Psychology.
 We are a member of the Council of Clinical Health Psychology Training Programs, which defines Clinical Health Psychology as the application of scientific knowledge to understanding the interrelations among behavioral, emotional, cognitive, social, and biological components of health and disease.
 The distinct focus of Clinical Health Psychology within our program is on physical health problems, and more specifically emphasizes the prevention, treatment, and rehabilitation of illness and disability, the promotion and maintenance of health, and the improvement of the health care system.

 Meet our Faculty and learn more about their research interests: